‘Days Of Our Lives’ Spoilers: Does Chloe Or Nicole Get Custody Of Baby Holly?

 Days Of Our Lives fans are not thrilled with the storyline of Nicole Walker’s (Arianne Zucker) baby.
 Even though she is Holly’s biological mother, Chloe Lane (Nadia Bjorlin) refuses to give up the little girl.
 The soap opera character cites several reasons for wanting custody.
-A few of those include Deimos Kiriakis (Vincent Irizarry) being dangerous, Nicole’s past, and Chloe even trying to use the attempted murder charges, although those were dropped.
+A few of those include Deimos Kiriakis (Vincent Irizarry) being dangerous and Nicole’s past.
+Chloe even tried to use the attempted murder charges, although those were dropped.
 On Friday’s episode, Chloe and Nicole waited for the judge’s decision.
 What is decided in the custody case is shocking.
 Find out if Chloe or Nicole gets custody of baby Holly.

 DOOL spoilers are ahead.
 Do not continue reading unless you want to know what is coming up next on the NBC soap opera.